Skip to main content

 Binned scatterplot with different shades of rectangles

 To see the statistical details of any “relate” analysis results, click Show statistical test results.
-When relating two numbers variables, Stats iQ calculates a p-value and (for effect size) either a Pearson’s r or a Spearman’s rho.
+When relating 2 numbers variables, Stats iQ calculates a p-value and (for effect size) either a Pearson’s r or a Spearman’s rho.
 For more details on how Stats iQ chooses the statistical test, visit the Statistical Test Assumptions and Technical Details page.

 Switch from Correlation to Paired Difference

 It’s possible that you’re less interested in whether the variables are correlated and more interested in which variable is higher on average.
-If the two variables are on similar scales, Stats iQ will provide an option at the top to switch from Correlation to Paired Difference, which allows you to compare averages.
+If the 2 variables are on similar scales, Stats iQ will provide an option at the top to switch from Correlation to Paired Difference, which allows you to compare averages.

 Relating Numbers and Categories Variables